 Q3: According to GB 2762-2022, should the lead limits in grape juice be enforced according to the requirements for “grape juice” or “fruit and vegetable juices and beverages containing berries and small grains of fruit (except grape juice)”?

 A3: GB 2762-2022 stipulates the requirements for lead limits in beverages.
-The lead limit in single-species grape juice shall comply with the lead limit requirements for grape juice, and the lead limit in mixed grape juice shall comply with the latter.
+The lead limit in single-species grape juice must comply with the lead limit requirements for grape juice, and the lead limit in mixed grape juice must comply with the latter.

-Q4: GB 2762-2022 stipulates the lead limits for pollen and honey, but does not specify the lead limits in pollen products and honey products, how to determine the lead limit in these two types of products?
+Q4: GB 2762-2022 stipulates the lead limits for pollen and honey, but does not specify the lead limits in pollen products and honey products, how do you determine the lead limit in these two types of products?

 A4: GB 2762-2022 only stipulates the limit requirements for lead in pollen and honey.
 Manufacturers of pollen products or honey products should adopt qualified raw materials and reasonable control measures for compliant production so that the level of contaminants in the relevant products can be as low as possible.